-2.18.
-Value-Added Tax Act, 1991: Amendment of section 20
+2.19 Value-Added Tax Act, 1991: Amendment of section 20

 Section 20(5B) requires the Minister to prescribe the particulars to be contained on a tax invoice issued by a foreign supplier of electronic services, by regulation.
 This regulation has not been issued but the Commissioner has issued Binding General Ruling No. 28 in this regard.
-The proposed amendment removes the requirement for the Minister to prescribe these particulars per regulations and now enables the Commissioner to prescribe them by public notice in the Gazette.
+The proposed amendment removes the requirement for the Minister to prescribe these particulars by regulation and now enables the Commissioner to prescribe them by public notice in the Gazette.

-2.19.
-Value-Added Tax Act, 1991: Amendment of section 41B
+2.20 Value-Added Tax Act, 1991: Amendment of section 41B

-The proposed amendment aims to clarify that rulings in terms of section 41B of the Value-Added Tax Act, are not subject to the prescribed fee (i.e. the application fee and the cost recovery fee) as set out in section 81 of the Tax Administration Act, 2011.
+The proposed amendment corrects the numbering of the section and aims to clarify that rulings in terms of section 41B of the Value-Added Tax Act, are not subject to the prescribed fee (i.e. the application fee and the cost recovery fee) as set out in section 79(6) and section 81(1)(b) of the Tax Administration Act, 2011.

+Paragraph (a):

-- Paragraph (a): The Director-General of the Department of Higher Education and Training is regarded as the person most capable of evaluating whether or not an employer has been classified under the jurisdiction of the correct SETA, and not SARS.
-The proposed amendment aims to ensure that the Director-General is able to classify the employer under the jurisdiction of the correct SETA. - Paragraph (b): In view of the above, an amendment is also proposed to allow the Director-General to direct that a SETA selection by an employer is not binding in certain circumstances.
+The Director-General of the Department of Higher Education and Training, instead of SARS, is regarded as the person most capable of evaluating whether or not an employer has been classified under the jurisdiction of the correct SETA.
+The proposed amendment aims to ensure that the Director-General is able to classify the employer under the jurisdiction of the correct SETA.

+Paragraph (b):

+In view of the above, an amendment is also proposed to allow the Director-General to direct that a SETA selection by an employer is not binding in certain circumstances.

-In terms of section 190(4) of the Tax Administration Act, 2011, a refund must be claimed within certain specified time-periods.
-The proposed amendment aims to align the refund provisions in the Skills Development Levies Act with section 190 of the Tax Administration Act, 2011, to provide that a refund by the Director-General in terms of the Skills Development Levies Act, must be claimed by the employer within 5 years from the date the levy was paid in terms of the Act.
+- 2.22.1 In terms of section 190(4) of the Tax Administration Act, 2011, an erroneous payment will be regarded as a payment to the National Revenue Fund unless the amount is refunded by SARS (in the case of self-assessment) within 5 years from the later of the date the return had to be submitted, or, if no return is required, payment had to be made in terms of the relevant tax Act or the erroneous payment was made, or where that refund is claimed by the taxpayer within the five year period, but not paid by SARS within that five year period. - 2.22.2 The proposed amendment aims to align the refund provisions in the Skills Development Levies Act, 1999, with section 190(4) of the Tax Administration Act to provide that a refund by the Director-General in terms of the Skills Development Levies Act, must be made by the SETA within five years from the date the payment was made or where that refund was claimed by the employer, within the five year period, but not paid by the SETA within that period.